The Role of the AD FS Configuration Database

 If you select the first federation server in a federation server farm option, WID is configured for scalability that will permit additional federation servers to be added to the farm at a later time.
-For more information about deploying a WID farm or how to set one up, see Federation Server Farm Using WID or Create the First Federation Server in a Federation Server Farm
+For more information about deploying a WID farm or how to set one up, see Federation Server Farm Using WID2 or Create the First Federation Server in a Federation Server Farm

 If you select the add a federation server option, WID is configured to replicate configuration database changes to the new federation server at set intervals.
-For more information about adding a federation server to a WID farm, see Federation Server Farm Using WID or Add a Federation Server to a Federation Server Farm.
+For more information about adding a federation server to a WID farm, see Federation Server Farm Using WID2 or Add a Federation Server to a Federation Server Farm.

 When you deploy a federation server farm using WID, some features of AD FS may not be available.
 To have access to the full feature set when you configure your server farm, consider using Microsoft SQL Server to store the AD FS configuration database instead.
 For more information, see AD FS Deployment Topology Considerations.

 This section describes important concepts that describe how the WID federation server farm replicates data between a primary federation server and secondary federation servers. .